-For LGBT people in New York, your estate planning options are far different today than they were even a few years ago.
-The legal landscape in this area has shifted so significantly that many LGBT individuals and couples are not sure exactly what is available to them.
-Like every other capable adult, it’s vital that LGBT people in New York create an estate plan as soon as possible.
+For LGBTQ people in New York, your estate planning options are far different today than they were even a few years ago.
+The legal landscape in this area has shifted so significantly that many LGBTQ individuals and couples are not sure exactly what is available to them.
+Like every other capable adult, it’s vital that LGBTQ people in New York create an estate plan as soon as possible.
 Even though your ability to create a comprehensive estate plan is far greater than it once was, the decision to begin the planning process is still something that is entirely up to you to make.

-LGBT estate planning
+LGBTQ estate planning

 Any estate plan a person creates, regardless of their individual circumstances, has to address some important key topics.
 While your estate planning attorney will walk you through the process and tell you what these topics are, here are several with which you should be familiar.